LorenzoSapora/sush-us/_posts/2011-04-14-my-theme-tune.markdown

 hattip:
 ---

 My only dream in life is to have this playing as I walk fly.
-And yes, that is a poptart cat.<!--more-->
+And yes, that is a poptart cat.

 <div class='embed-container'>
 	<object data="https://www.youtube.com/embed/QH2-TGUlwu4"></object>